 I’m one of those people who don’t have much friends growing up.
 Even a close friend usually drifted apart after a few years.
 It got worse when I started studying overseas, where I moved to a different country every few years.
 I tend to lose contact with them when I moved.

 Things turned around when I started my first full time job in Jakarta.
 The IT company was full of people around my age, and we had common interests like online games and anime.
 I had more friends than ever.

-My first day in the company, I was assigned to a desk next to a new Business Analyst who came 3 months before me.
+On my first day in the company, I was assigned to a desk next to a new Business Analyst who came 3 months before me.
 We were assigned together for our first project, where I started my Project Management journey.
 Maybe because we were equally struggling in our new roles, we bonded almost instantly.

 We do have our differences though.
 Susi is a stylish girl, when I could barely walk in high heels and had no sense of fashion.
 In the earlier days, she’d constantly criticised my work outfit or stopped me mid-sentence “Wait!
 This is a new shirt, right?” (she knows my clothes better than I do).

-That’s the good part of the story, the bad part is I got a whole new obsession with shoes and bags (I blame her for that).
+Well that’s the good part of the story, the bad part is I got a whole new obsession with shoes and bags (I blame her for that).
 When I go out with my friends, and you see me only wearing t-shirt, jeans and old sandals, you can bet that’s because Susi is not around.

-He always seemed in a bad mood, sulking while staring at his monitor.
-The programmers were pretty much tip-toed around him.
+He always seemed to be in a bad mood, sulking while staring at his monitor.
+The programmers pretty much tip-toed around him all the time.
 If there was a problem in the core of the system that require his effort, the project teams would rather take extra effort building a workaround themselves rather than asking him.

 After spending a lot of time talking to him, turned out that he wasn’t so bad.
 He can get grumpy real fast, but that’s just depend on how you phrase your requests and questions.

 Berry quickly turned out to be my fountain of productivity.
 My day couldn’t start until I dropped into his cubicle and chat (read: smack/pinch/abuse him).
-When I got stuck doing my work, all I needed to do was to find him and give him a smack, ideas would start pouring in.
+When I got stuck doing my work, all I needed to do was to find him and give him a smack, and ideas would start pouring in.
 Of course that means he’d try to hide whenever he saw me.
 This is reflected by pictures of me lovingly abuse him and his adorable cheeks 🤣

 Since he left not too long after I joined the company, we mostly meet each other during lunch hours and weekends.
 He started his own company, and I learned a lot on management from him.
 His company also supported my wedding by providing the electronic guest passes and he went out of his way to make sure that my wedding went well.
-He will always have my thanks.

 So these guys, they were either heads or the best seniors in their own respective departments.
-When the heads of the departments are best friends, it can either make the staff job easier when they need something, or a nightmare when they make a mistake.
+When the heads of the departments are best friends, it can either make the staff jobs easier when they need something, or a nightmare when they make a mistake.

 We became close friends because we have similar hobbies other than our similar struggles.
 For example, Isyak and me are MMORPG players, the guys got me into the dark force (read: photography) while Susi loves being photographed.
 They helped me through one of my darkest time, and this is the most important thing, we support each other.